 3.18 Having usable private outdoor amenity space is important for all residents for physical and mental health.
+Green areas (grass, trees, plants) also have a role to play in making space for nature and reducing surface water flood risk as well as these health benefits.
 The design and proposed layout for new build homes must take into account the need for private outdoor amenity space.
 New build properties provide a perfect opportunity to provide sufficient outdoor amenity usable spaces unlike conversions, which may be limited due to the existing site area.
 Minimum standards for private outdoor amenity space are:

 Development type amenity space per unit

 New Housing (1 or 2 bedrooms) 50m 2

 New housing (3+ bedrooms) 60m 2

-Extra care or sheltered housing - self-contained accommodation (per unit) 20m 2 and a minimum overall of 80m 2